Nationality: Georgian, Russian

 Until 2013 Ivanishvili was the owner of TV9 a popular television channel in Georgia.
 According to a report by Transparency International Georgia, following the closure of TV9 in mid-2013, Georgian Dream Studios is the only major media asset owned by the Ivanishvili family.
 GDS is, however, officially owned by Ivanishvili’s son, Bera Ivanishvili.
 Additionally, a relative of the former Prime Minister, Aleksandre Ivanishvili, was the majority shareholder in Global Contact Consulting (the cable operator Global TV), which distributed tens of thousands of satellite dishes ahead of the 2012 parliamentary elections.

-Furthermore, in 2014 Ivanishvili formed his own non-profit organization, Citizen, which aimed to work on improving the quality of media reporting in Georgia, including through media monitoring efforts.
+Furthermore, in 2014 Ivanishvili formed his own non-profit organization, Citizen (Moqalaqe), which aims to work on improving the quality of media reporting in Georgia, including through media monitoring efforts.
 Since his comeback in 2018 leading a strong opposition against Mikhail Saakashvili, Ivanishvili has been using his wealth to buy full-page ads in prominent US newspapers like the Washington Post calling on the West to end its support for Saakashvili.

 According to Reuters News, businessman Bidzina Ivanishvili has spent the last decade aiding Georgia’s poor by using his fortune to build houses, hospitals, and schools.
 It is reported that Ivanishvili has paved roads, built villagers new homes with water, electricity, and gas, provides households with 200 Lari ($120) a month and has reportedly given newlyweds $3,000 in Chorvila, Georgia.
 In 2016, the Cartu Charity Foundation invested about 10 million GEL to build a miniature park in Tbilisi, Georgia.